Generally, freelancers and often workers are not covered under these procedures.

 The previous Statutory Disciplinary and Dismissal procedures was repealed in April 2009 (not in Northern Ireland) and a new ACAS Code of Practice on Disciplinary and Grievance Procedures was introduced:

-- Therefore for all Disciplinary situations that happen after April 2009 the new Code provides practical guidance in dealing with them, but failure by Employers to follow the Code itself, no longer makes the Employer liable to Employment Tribunal proceedings.
+- Therefore for all ‘Disciplinary’ situations (misconduct and poor performance that happen after April 2009) the new Code provides practical guidance in dealing with them, but failure by Employers to follow the Code itself, no longer makes the Employer liable to Employment Tribunal proceedings.
 However, Employment Tribunals will take the code into account and can adjust any awards for Unfair Dismissal an Employee may receive, up or down, depending if the Employee and Employer has followed the Code or not.
+An unreasonable failure to follow the code can result in a tribunal increasing awards of compensation to the employee by up to 25%.

 The details of the code are: